idio-lang/DIPS/idio-source/implementing-idio/simple-types/functions.rst

 ---

 There are, of course, a few variations on the theme.
-Normally, primitives are added to the ``*primitives*`` module and implicitly exported from that module.
+Normally, primitives are added to the ``Idio`` module and implicitly exported from that module.
 However, we might want to add a primitive to another module.

 :samp:`libc` is a module wrappering a number of :lname:`libc` system calls where the result is useful as an :lname:`Idio` value (and thus